PBKoning/SliceGame/README.md

 # SliceGame
-A touchscreen game based on Fruit Ninja - build with Python and PyGame
+SliceGame is game based on Fruit Ninja, build with Python and PyGame It can be played with a touchscreen, but also using a mouse.
+To play it on an Android device you can use PyDroid

+**Note**
+This game isn´t very optimized and PyGame is not the worlds fastest game engine, so I suggest playing it fullscreen on slower devices.
+I experienced less stuttering playing it fullscreen.

+# Updates
 30-12-2022 (1): First version with a simple startscreen and a trail when you swipe the screen

 30-12-2022 (2): Changed the startbutton